 Fujifilm X-Pro 1 – This was my first intro to FujiFilm cameras with interchangeable lenses.
 I fell in love with this camera and nearly used it for all family and personal purposes until I got a hold of the X100S and X-T1.
 Great camera though and each firmware update has greatly improved it.

-Polaroid SLR 680 – This is professional folding instant SLR camera with sonar auto-focus and a built-in electronic flash which automatically tilts depending on focus distance.
+Polaroid SLR 680 – This is a professional folding instant SLR camera with sonar auto-focus and a built-in electronic flash that automatically tilts depending on focus distance.

 Canon 16-35mm f/2.8 – I shoot a lot of bands and big groups